danieldeutsch/repro/models/hessel2021/Readme.md

     `macro` and `micro` are the average and input-level scores of CLIPScore.

 ## Implementation Notes
-**Currently, the CPU and GPU versions give very different scores.**
+Running the metric on CPU versus GPU may give slightly different results.
-The CPU score is correct.
-I suspect that the GPU version does not work because CLIP uses float16 training, and this error may be specific to the GPU that we tested it on.
-Before using the GPU version, you should make sure the unit tests pass (see below).
+See the [original code's Readme](https://github.com/jmhessel/clipscore/blob/main/README.md#reproducibility-notes) for more info.

 ## Docker Information
 - Image name: `danieldeutsch/hessel2021:1.0`